Skip to content

 #02

-Palbongsan Mountain is a stunning natural gem located in Seomyeon, Hongcheon-gun, within the Gangwon Special Self-Governing Province, it is renowned for its breathtaking beauty and thrilling trails.
-It promises an unforgettable adventure for seasoned hikers and nature lovers alike.
+Palbongsan Mountain is a stunning natural gem located in Seo-myeon, Hongcheon-gun, within Gangwon Special Self-Governing Province.
+Known for its breathtaking scenery and rugged, adventurous trails, this mountain promises an unforgettable experience for nature lovers and seasoned hikers alike.

 Lesson Learned: Bring Food!
 We underestimated the hike by not bringing snacks, leaving us hungry and low on energy.